benjamindkilleen/pelphix/README.md

   - [X] Don't place the wire at start until no longer in fluoro hunting the desired view is achieved.
 Same with screw.
   - [ ] Optional: After wire placement, odds of going to corresponding screw placement should be higher.
   - [ ] "Correct" view might be randomly sampled, but tolerance should be smaller?
+  - [X] If we just determined the wire was positioned correctly, don't change the acquisition.
+  - [X] Decision to go to wire insertion needs to include likelihood of checking the other view instead.
+We're at the end of a
   - [X] Choose screw based on insertion fractions, not corridor length.
   - [X] For some reason, the last image with a given view is always "fluoro-hunting."
   - [X] Screw views should not include down-the-barrel (done, not run)